ngecu/ngecu/README.md

 <img src = "https://komarev.com/ghpvc/?username=ngecu" alt = "ngecu" />

-A Full Stack Developer,Quality Analyst and an advocate for building responsive, accessible and inclusive digital products and experiences for the web based in Nairobi, Kenya.
+A Full Stack Developer and an advocate for building responsive, accessible and inclusive digital products and experiences for the web based in Nairobi, Kenya.
 </div>

 - Open to project collaborations